booktype/Booktype/docs/deployment/upgrade_instruction.rst

     #  ('en-us', gettext('English'))
     # )

-By default "createbooki" script will now create "locale" directory in your Booktype project.
+By default "createbooktype" script will now create "locale" directory in your Booktype project.

 Update you project settings.py::